asmeraz/visualization/02_activities/assignments/assignment_3.md

     > What ‘underwater labour’ contributed to your final data visualization product?
     It was not easy that is for sure.
 I evaluated which fields would add analytical value and which might clutter or confuse the visuals.
 Before even building charts, I ran descriptive stats and quick visuals to understand trends, outliers, and patterns.This helped shape what stories the dashboard could tell and guided my chart selection.
 I didn’t just slap on charts—I fine-tuned colors, legends, tooltips, and layouts to improve readability and accessibility

+PYTHON:
+    > What software did you use to create your data visualization?
+    I chose Python

+    > Who is your intended audience?
+    For this visuzlization (a chart that explores the infrastructural strengths and gaps in urban dog-friendly spaces, providing a lens for decision-makers to prioritize safe and accessible public environments), my audiende could be professional and civic audiences, those making decisions or advocating for better infrastructure.

+    > What information or message are you trying to convey with your visualization?
+   Showing which public zones are lacking security or illumination, empowering planners and officials to allocate resources, encouraging action to improve underdeveloped areas, and helping analysts and designers evaluate needs objectively.

+    > What aspects of design did you consider when making your visualization?
+How did you apply them?
+With what elements of your plots?
+    Color Choice: High-contrast colors (like dark gray for fences and bright yellow for lights) so viewers can instantly distinguish the categories.
+    Scale and Axis Design: Uniform axis ranges, logical tick intervals, and labeling units (meters, square meters, etc.).
+    Grouping or Clustering by Location to visually compare infrastructure across distinct zones.

+    > How did you ensure that your data visualizations are reproducible?
+If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?
+    By Using Code, not manual steps.
+Example: df['total'] = df['fenced_perimeter'] + df['lit_area'] ensures traceability.
+    Defining where my data comes from (file path, for instance), Adding comments explaining what each block does, especially where decisions are made (like feature selection or aggregation thresholds).

+    > How did you ensure that your data visualization is accessible?
+Using clean color choices, adding descriptive labels and titles, choosing legible fonts and sizes, and avoid overcomplexity

+    > Who are the individuals and communities who might be impacted by your visualization?
+    Primary data consumers: Stakeholders and decision-makers who use visuals to guide policy, business, or resource allocation.
+    General Audiences: Sharing or republishing simplified graphics might lose nuance if it's not embedded in the original.
+    Marginalized or vulnerable Groups: Visualizations of socioeconomic data might reinforce stereotypes if not framed responsibly.
+    Technical Communities: Fellow analysts, researchers, students learning from this work may rely on this chart to build understanding.

+    > How did you choose which features of your chosen dataset to include or exclude from your visualization?
+I chose fenced_perimeter and lit_area because Both variables are numeric, allowing for direct comparison through a grouped bar chart.
+Besides, these features relate to infrastructure and safety, which likely aligns with this visualization’s intent (assessing security measures or public amenities by location, for instance).
+Choosing them together emphasizes a meaningful contrast in how different locations manage safety features.
+    There were so many other variables I did not pick such as address,hours,url,small_dog_area (),surface_material,nearby_drinking_water_source,nearby_drinking_water_source_ty.
+The reason why was to avoid introducing complexity that could distract from the main insigh

+    > What ‘underwater labour’ contributed to your final data visualization product?
+    I removed inconsistencies, normalized formats, manged nulls.
+Variables selection was another main piece; thoughfully filtered out less impacful features (like small dog area), keeping the story clean and focused.
+I also tailored content for clarity, and relevance; chosing safety-centric variables which everyone is familiarazied with.
+Tested differetn plot types, color palettes, anf layout structures before landing on the one i considered is the most effective.